Next Best Biography

 Graeme

-Graeme Keavney is a versatile performer in any environment - from solo work to lead guitarist.
-He's now a full-time musician presently as a member of Next Best Thing, Something Else, The Starliners, Memory Loss, Ill Prepared, Rhythm Method, The Jury, and he also fills in on bass or guitar from jazz trio to countless other cover and original bands and projects.
-Possessing an ability to play songs on request he once became known as "Mister Jukebox".
-Grae trained with Mal Eastick, and has performed extensively throughout Sydney and NSW, including Sydney Star City Casino, The Basement and Acer Arena.
+Graeme is a versatile performer in any environment - from solo work to lead guitarist.
+He's a full-time musician and is a member of The Starliners, The Headliners, Next Best Thing, Something Else, Debbie Does Salad, The Crumpets, The Fabulous Fudd Brothers, The Jury, Ill Prepared, Honey & The Bee and Champagne Jazz.
+He runs the weekly Champagne Jam Open Mic nights at Dundas Sports Club as well as filling in on bass or guitar for countless other cover and original bands and projects when required.
+Possessing an ability to play a multitude of songs on request he became known as "Mister Jukebox" by some.
+He trained with Mal Eastick and has performed extensively throughout Sydney and NSW, including Sydney Star City Casino, The Basement and Acer Arena.

 Rob Askew

 is an experienced bass guitarist/vocalist who began playing bass at the age of 17 - gigging for 2 years with high school chums in a band called Me'n'Mine.
-In the early eighties as one half of the Sydney pub duo Survivor he was a pioneer of the electronic small band format.
+In the eighties as one half of the Sydney pub duo Survivor he was a pioneer of the electronic small band format.
 Rob has played in many bands such as Flake, Barnaby Rudge, Nattai (a reggae band), Gopher Broke, Mid Life Crisis and D'Como.
 He is also a member of The Starliners.
-Rob produces the NBT backing tracks at his home studio.
+Rob produces the backing tracks for Next Best Thing at his home studio.

 Rob